All Saints Appley Bridge is a Church of England (Anglican) Church. We are part of the Diocese of Blackburn.

 Mark Ashley

-Mark is our Vision Champion, and one of our Deputy Church Wardens.
+Mark is our Vision Champion, and our Deputy Church Warden.
 He seeks to keep us on track with our progress towards Vision 2026 – the Diocese of Blackburn’s vision for moving our Lancashire churches forward in discipleship.

-A journalist by trade, Mark helps run our Facebook page.
-He also helps with events in church.
+A journalist by trade, Mark runs our Facebook page.
+He enjoys it when we get some likes…..
+He also helps with organising church events.

-Mark also works part time as a journalist for the Diocese of Blackburn.
-He is married to our Reader Sara.
+Mark also works part time as a journalist, and an eco church adviser, for the Diocese of Blackburn.

 Debbie Leyland

 Debbie is our Data Protection Officer.
 She was appointed spring 2018 to help us with the changes in the data protection rules.
-An experienced admintsrator, Debbie is a long standing member of our church PCC.
+An experienced administrator,

 Debbie occasionally reads the lesson in church and leads intercessions.

-She is also currently Chair of All Saints’ C of E Primary School Governors.
+She is a former Chair of All Saints’ C of E Primary School Governors.

 Parochial Church Council